 - The entire world of UX/UI is getting worse every day, Apple is just part of the larger shift.

 - Apple is defining "trends" that are followed by the rest of the industry, thereby regressing further into a non-stoppable spiral.

 - Users are expecting less and do not care as much.
 Users are regressing worldwide.

 - Public outcry is lacking.

 - Public outcry is not being heard.

 At this point, I am so frustrated with macOS Big Sur (and all the regression since macOS Tiger actually).
-Everything from title bar height, too much white space, butchering the density of information throughout the OS, animations overload, hiding crucial information for minimalism and clealiness sake, hiding borders and seperators, reducing contrast in UI elements, etc.
+Everything from title bar height, too much white space, butchering the density of information throughout the OS, animations overload, hiding crucial information for minimalism and cleanliness sake, hiding borders and separators, reducing the contrast in UI elements, etc.

 Thoughts?
 Discuss on HN.